[This article is part of the Learner's Maya Glyph Guide.]

 o So the pronunciation of this word was transferred to the reading of his name.

-§ Optional gauze facemask, “reminiscent of Zorro” – a horizontal band covering only the eyes (in contrast to the head variant of pa, where the gauze covers all except the mouth and ears).
+§ Optional but often: gauze face mask (darkened/cross-hatched), “reminiscent of Zorro” – a horizontal band covering only the eyes (in contrast to the head variant of pa, where the gauze covers the whole head, except the mouth and ears).

 § %-sign on cheek.